 CLAUDE.md – Project Instructions

 CLAUDE.md is the single most important file for customizing Claude Code behavior on a per-project basis.
 It is loaded automatically at the start of every session.
+For a deep dive into the full directory structure, including rules, agents, skills, and settings, see the .claude directory guide.

 File Locations and Scope